List of Billboard Hot 100 number ones of 2019: Chart history

 With "Bad Guy", Billie Eilish became the first artist born in the 21st century to have a number-one song on the Hot 100 and the youngest since Lorde in 2013 to top the chart.

 Lizzo achieved the longest-running number-one solo song by a female rapper with "Truth Hurts", which topped the Hot 100 for seven weeks.

 Mariah Carey's "All I Want for Christmas Is You" hit number one for the first time ever 25 years after its release and became her 19th number-one single, extending her own record for most number ones among soloists on the Hot 100.
+The song would later go on the help Carey reclaim the record for most number of weeks at number one for a single song.